acidjunk/wishlist/README.md

 with the ability to vote on features/wishes.

 1) Installation
 You'll need composer and sass preinstalled.
+Copy the app/config/parameters.yml.dist to app/config/parameters.yml.
+Tweak the setting in parameters.yml so it can reach at least a MySQL Database.
+Then install the deps:

 php composer.phar install

-Tweak the setting in parameters.yml so it can reach at least a MySQL Database.

 2) Generate DB and assets